EchoTeam/rebar-templates/README.md

     $ rebar create template=service name=<service_name> description="Describe your service here."
     $ ./run.me.first.sh

-This will generate the initial framework of a service that supports Erlang/OTP releases.
+This will generate the initial framework of an Erlang service that supports Erlang/OTP releases.

 Note: You need rebar installed in your system, or placed in `<service_name>` directory.